It’s common for growing Payroll & Contractor Management firms to get held back by cash flow gaps in client invoice payments.

 Traditionally, a gap in cash flow meant business owners had to risk their personal assets in the form of equity (the owner’s own cash) or with a secured overdraft (a bank line of credit secured by the owner’s home or other property).

-A line of credit secured by your receivables allows you to draw down and repay funds when required without the burden of requiring property security or using an invoice factoring service.
+A line of credit secured by your receivables allows you to draw down and repay funds when required, without the burden of requiring property security or using an invoice factoring service.

-In the past companies would use a service called invoice factoring however, with the rise of cloud accounting, processes have now been automated to allow lenders like Waddle to provide a streamlined funding option without the administration, disclosure to clients or costs associated with lock-in financing contracts.
+In the past, companies would use a service called invoice factoring; however, with the rise of cloud accounting, processes have now been automated.
+Lenders like Waddle can now provide a streamlined funding option without the administration, disclosure to clients or costs associated with lock-in financing contracts.

 Costs for payroll funding are coming down

 Over the past couple of years cloud accounting has become very popular.
 Some more advanced payroll companies also integrate with cloud solutions, allowing lenders like Waddle to integrate with the receivables in real-time.

-Review your current funding
+It’s time to review your current funding

-Reviewing your current funding arrangements with your factor or lender might just end up in very large internal administration savings, quicker funding and lower erosion of profits.
+Reviewing your current funding arrangements with your lender might just result in large internal-administration savings, quicker funding and lower erosion of profits.